brookk16/Nordlander/README.md

 2. This will redirect you to another page, where you must supply your user email
 3. An email will then be sent to the supplied email, with details on how to reset your password, and a link to reset your password
 4. Clicking on the link redirects the user to another page, where you must supply a new password (must be supplied twice for authentication)
 5. If successful the user is redirected to another page where this message is displayed: "Your password has been set.
-You may go ahead and log in now." and link to log in.
+You may go ahead and log in now." and click to log in.

-- If the link did not work another message will be displayed instead of the password reset from, i.e: "The password reset link was invalid, <br /> possibly because it has already been used.
+- If the link did not work another message will be displayed instead of the password reset from, i.e: "The password reset link was invalid, possibly because it has already been used.
 Please request a new password reset.""

 </details>